imran31415/agentlog/README.md

             {
                 VariationName: "creative",
                 ModelName:     "gemini-1.5-flash",
-                SystemPrompt:  "You are a highly creative storyteller.",
+                SystemPrompt:  "You are a creative storyteller.",
                 Temperature:   &[]float32{0.8}[0],
             },
             {
                 VariationName: "experimental",
                 ModelName:     "gemini-1.5-flash",
-                SystemPrompt:  "You are an experimental storyteller who takes bold risks.",
+                SystemPrompt:  "You are an experimental storyteller who takes risks.",
                 Temperature:   &[]float32{1.0}[0],
             },
         },